datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 ---
 title       : Basic workflow
 description : >-
-  This chapter shows you how to use Git to back up your work, and how to view the history of what you have done.
+  This chapter explains what version control is and why you should use it, and introduces the most common steps in a common Git workflow.

 --- type:PureMultipleChoiceExercise lang:bash xp:50 key:a3732cc273
 ## What is version control?